miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 are and Ubuntu versions to 20.04 are, numbers don't belong in my site's category master-list.

+It took some finagling to get Copilot to come up with a beautiful solution like this and I learned from it.
+It's a good 80/20-rule solution.
+Most of the first autocompletes where I asked for looking for numbers with periods would have also filtered domain names.
+It took me changing my language to "floats" and to explicitly keep domain names was necessary to spur Copilot to come up with this righteous solution.

 ```python
 # Check if keyword is just a number-string (like "404")
 # or a float like "20.04".
 Allow domain names like "example.com":